Areas of Study

 Sociology of Education, Stratification and Inequality, Education Policy, Research Methods and Statistics

-Patrick is a third year PhD student in the Center for Research on Educational Opportunity (CREO) and a Burns Fellow in the Program for Interdisciplinary Education Research (PIER).
+Patrick is a fourth year Sociology PhD student in the Center for Research on Educational Opportunity (CREO) and a Burns Fellow in the Program for Interdisciplinary Education Research (PIER).
+After teaching third grade and working with first and second year teachers as Associate Director of Notre Dame's Master of Education program, Patrick returned to graduate school with a particular interest in teacher quality, the impacts of teacher characteristics on student learning, and teacher well-being.